natesilva/p-ratelimit/README.md

 This is an easy-to-use utility for calling rate-limited APIs.
 It will prevent you from exceeding rate limits by queueing requests that would go over your rate limit quota.

+Rate-limits can be applied across multiple servers if you use Redis.

 It works with any API function that returns a Promise.
-If you are using an API that uses callbacks instead of Promises, you could [promisify](https://nodejs.org/api/util.html#util_util_promisify_original) it.
+If you are using an API that uses callbacks, you could [promisify](https://nodejs.org/api/util.html#util_util_promisify_original) it.

 ## Install